|

 - REGANA:

-Elaborated feminine form of unisex Regan, meaning
+Elaborated form of English Regan, meaning

 - REGENA:

-Variant of Latin Regina, meaning "queen."
+English variant spelling of Latin Regina, meaning "queen."

 - REGINA: Latin name meaning "queen."

-(Régine): French form of Latin Regina, meaning
+- RÉGINE: French form of Latin Regina, meaning

 "queen."